swellaby/generator-swell/docs/VSTS-TASK.md

 ## Overview
 As with all other project types, the generator will give you all of the [boilerplate content][boilerplate-doc], which we highly recommend reviewing as it provides the details on generator content that is standard across all project types like testing, linting, and more.
-You can also review the [high level usage overview][usage-overview-url] for more details about how to run/use the generator.
+You can also review the [high level usage overview][usage-overview-url] for more details about how to actually run/use the generator.

 ## Contents